JLans/chemprop_transfer/README.md

 # The Chemprop Transfer-Learning Toolkit (CTL)

 CTL is a toolkit for transfer-learning with the Chemprop message-passing neural network model builder via the package chemprop_transfer.
+If using this package please cite J. Chem.
+Inf.
+Model.
+2022, 62, 22, 5397–5410. https://doi.org/10.1021/acs.jcim.2c00841.
+Scripts for generating pre-trained models and figures used in the publication can be found in the directory "JCIM_2022".
+For example, the script script "run_chemprop_model.py" in "/JCIM_2022/Table_8_Figure_6_Table_9_TableS2" can be used to train the model used to generate results in Tables 8, 9, and S2 as well as Figure 6.
+The file "ani_properties_filtered_and_normalized.csv" in "/data" contains all data used in co-training for the best models.
+The necessary chemprop package can be obtained via the command "git clone --branch transfer_learning https://github.com/JLans/chemprop.git".

 ## Table of Contents
 [Background and description](#bckgrd_dscrpts)